-The principal movements in the cash during the year arose from the disposal of Impetus and current asset investments, offset by purchases of the Group's own shares.

-The final consideration receivable by the Group on the sale of Impetus was £26.1 million (£2.4m of which is in escrow, as is customary in such transactions).
-The current asset investment realisations generated £6.6 million and the share purchases resulted in outflows of £6.1 million.
+The principal movements in the cash during the year arose from the disposal of Sira, offset by purchases of the Group's own shares.
+The final consideration receivable by the Group on the sale of Sira was £3 million (£0.24m of which is in escrow, as explained above).
+The share purchases resulted in outflows of £16.6 million, bringing share purchases to date to approximately £32 million.